YangLab/CIRCshapemapper/Cell2019 circRNA structure/README.md

-# Secondary structure of 34 circRNAs secondary structure in PA1 cell line
+# Secondary structure of 34 circRNAs in PA1 cell line
 ============================================

 All structures are modeled by RNAfold with SHAPE value from circSHAPE-MaP data.